douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 ## h
 * hakilo - axe
 * halo - hall
+* halto - stop, halt
+* hararo - hair (usually refers to a lot of hair or hair as a collective)
 * harmonio - harmony
 * haro - hair
 * havante - having (present participle of "havi" - to have)